Flu Emergency: When to Call a Doctor

 - Personality changes such as aggressiveness

-If you or a family member has any signs or symptoms of a flu emergency, call your doctor right away, or go to the emergency.
-Do not delay.
+If you or a family member has any signs or symptoms of a flu emergency, call 911 right away or go to the emergency room.
+Don’t wait.